 - Portages: 1; one lift-over

 We got to the junction of the Misehkow with the once-mighty Albany at noon, about 3 hours after having left our campsite.
-(I would love to have seen the historic Albany River before the series of water diversions beginning in the 1940’s severely reduced the volume of water.)
-We paddled down a short way, had lunch on the banks of the river, and then went on another eight kilometres or so before we stopped for the day at 3:30 opposite the view you see below.
+(I would love to have seen the historic Albany River before the series of water diversions in the 1940s severely reduced the volume of water.)
+We paddled down a short way, had lunch on the banks of the river, and then went on another eight kilometres before we stopped for the day at 3:30 opposite the view you see below.